jacobjwebber/music_informatics/cw2/README.md

 This is the submission for cw2. included at top level are a pdf of the report providing an analysis of the article by Rens Bod and a prolog file of the extended grammar, miNewExtend.pl.
-This includes as comments musical examples.
+This includes musical examples as comments.

 In addition to this mi_extend.pl is also included.
 This includes some modifications not present in the later version. specifically allowing duple time.
 This is respectfully and optimistically